“A beautifully written glimpse into the real lives of an American power couple and the incredible contributions one woman made to society.”

 “Ray & Joan is a classic all-American tale, brimming with greed and generosity, success and failure, love and betrayal–and an awful lot of hamburgers.
 If you think you already know the McDonald’s story, read this book.
 You’ll never look at a Big Mac the same again.”

 “Before Joan Kroc could give away so generously the billions from the McDonald’s hamburger fortune, she first had to put up with the flawed man who made the golden arches ubiquitous.
 Lisa Napoli tells their tempestuous tale with respect for truth, introducing us to the Krocs as real people with extraordinary lives.”

 Ray Kroc was peddling franchises around the country for a fledgling hamburger stand in the 1950s—McDonald’s, it was called— when he entered a St. Paul supper club and encountered a beautiful young piano player who would change his life forever.
 The attraction between Ray and Joan was instantaneous, and instantly problematic.
 Yet even the fact that both were married to other people couldn’t derail their roller-coaster of a romance.

 Just as their relationship twisted and turned dramatically, the fortunes of Ray’s new business came perilously close to failure.
 Ultimately Ray wrested control of McDonald’s from the original founders; in short order the successful burger stand in the desert of California would be transformed into a stock market sensation and international brand.
-At the same time, Joan was separately playing her own part in the building of McDonald’s, both as the wife of an early franchisee and Ray’s secret confidante, a role she’d officially take on when they finally married, a dozen years after marrying, in 1969.
+At the same time, Joan was separately playing her own part in the building of McDonald’s–as the wife of an early franchisee and as Ray’s intimate confidante.
+The couple didn’t marry until 1969, twelve years after they first met.

 Together, the two stories form a compelling portrait of the twentieth century: a story of big business, big love, and big giving.